+Rent Supplement: To apply contact the Department of Social Protection.
 Your local Department of Social Protection (DSP)/Intreo office can provide official application forms to make applications for Basic Weekly SWA payments and Rent Supplement.
 Remember to keep a copy of your original application if possible.
 You can also download the forms from the Department's website www.welfare.ie

-This application will give you the opportunity to explain all the reasons why you need help at that particular time; it will help you to explain your case to the DSP Representative.
+This application will give you the opportunity to explain all the reasons why you need help at that particular time; it will help you to explain your case to the Department of Social Protection.